donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Scan page for other timelines
 **Actors:** System
 **Description:** Scan the page for other timelines.
 Create 1 to 3 exits to other caves.
 One exit shall lead back to the previous cave.
+**Preconditions:** 1.
+Must have internet connection.
+2. Must have connection to Twitter API
 **Concerned user stories:** 13

 | Actor                                                               | System                                                             |